cloudwatt/applications/bundle-trusty-pgsql/README_EN.md

 ## PostgreSQL

-For this fourth episode of the 5 minutes Stacks serie, we will mount a well-known relationnal database server : PostgreSQL.
+For this fourth episode of the 5 minutes Stacks serie, we will mount a well-known relational database server : PostgreSQL.
 Following this tutorial, you will get :

 * an Ubuntu Trusty Tahr based instance, preprovisionned with the pgSQL stack